Cooooldwind/163ListDownloader_old/README.md

 **Just poke a Star if you like it~**

 **Finally, it is recommended that everyone support the genuine version.
 This software is for learning only and not for commercial use.
-If you purchase this application on shopping platforms such as Taobao/Pinduoduo, please be sure to delete it and report the merchant.**
+If you purchase this application on shopping platforms, please be sure to delete it and report the merchant.**